chromaui/chromatic-docs/monorepos.md

 ## Running Chromatic from a subproject

-Chromatic doesn't assume anything about how you run the CLI, so there is no reason that you cannot run it from inside a sub-project.
+Chromatic doesn't assume anything about how you run the CLI, so there is no reason that you cannot run it from inside a subproject.
 Ensure you pass the correct project token and it will work fine.

 ## Running Chromatic for more than one subproject's Storybook

-You can have multiple linked projects in Chromatic for any given repository, so if you want to run Chromatic for more than one subproject, you have two options:
+You can have multiple linked subprojects in Chromatic for any given repository, so if you want to run Chromatic for more than one subproject, you have two options:

 ### Combine multiple projects into a single Storybook